- Rupee opens at 69.81, 19 paise lower against US dollar

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-Report on Management Discussion and Analysis and
+Report on Management Discussion & Analysis and Corporate

 CORPORATE SOCIAL RESPONSIBILITY (CSR)